rohinp/omr_refactoring/Readme.md

-Old code folder contains a working version of omr.
+omrproj_oldcode package contains a working version of omr.
 This project is a refactoring of the same, more of redesign.